Useful Information and Links

 Interacting with STAR Council Finance TeamsBack to top

 The finance teams within each STAR Council have produced a one-page fact sheet explaining how best to interact with the finance teams when sending invoices for payment.
 This will hopefully ensure a speedier payment process for suppliers who are unsure about protocol for submitting invoices.
-Please download the factsheet for either Stockport, Trafford or Rochdale Council as appropriate for your organisation.
+Please download the factsheet for Rochdale, Stockport, Tameside or Trafford Council as appropriate for your organisation.

 Local Development AgenciesBack to top

 Each of the councils supported by STAR Procurement has its own local development agency.
-These are Investing in Stockport, Doing Business in Tameside and Invest in Trafford and the Rochdale Development Agency.
-The three agencies are not-for-profit organisations taking a leading role in driving regeneration and development within their respective boroughs.
+These are the Rochdale Development Agency, Investing in Stockport, Doing Business in Tameside and Invest in Trafford.
+These agencies are not-for-profit organisations taking a leading role in driving regeneration and development within their respective boroughs.